yycunc/MUNIn/README.md

 1 50875000  50975000  17  20.46908700 -1 <br>
 ...

-The alpha file is a text file with 5 columns, when there are two samples, respectively as order index, peak status in sample 1, peak statues in sample 2, heterogeneity of peak status in the two tissues (0, shared background; 1, tissue-specific peak; 2, shared peak) and proportion of each status in all the fragment pairs.
+The alpha file is a text file with 5 columns, when there are two samples, respectively as order index, peak status in sample 1, peak statues in sample 2, heterogeneity of peak status in the two samples (0, shared background; 1, sample-specific peak; 2, shared peak) and proportion of each status in all the fragment pairs.
 Here is an example for alpha_CP_GZ_1_6595000_7965000.txt

 // order_index	peak_status_sample1	peak_status_sample2	proportion <br>
 0	0	0	0 0.51573187 <br>